moorepants/eme134/content/pages/syllabus.rst

 ==================== =====
 Homework             30%
 Labs                 40%
+Project Presentation 5%
+Project Proposal     5%
-Project              30%
+Project Report       20%
 ==================== =====

 .. _canvas.ucdavis.edu: http://canvas.ucdavis.edu

 Homework
    Weekly homework based mostly on textbook problems will be assigned each week.
 Unique solutions are required from each student.
+You may submit your homework a second time to raise your grade (as long as met expectations on the first submission).
 Labs
    Computational assignments will be due approximately every other week.
    Students will be in groups of two and will submit a lab report detailing their methods, analyses, and results.
 Project
    Each lab group will develop a unique project on a topic of their choosing.
-   Two reports detailing research, methods, analyses, and results will be used to assess the learning objectives of the project.
+   Two written reports detailing research, methods, analyses, and results will be used to assess the learning objectives of the project.

 Canvas
 ======